Skip to main content

 How much was the US visa bond before the suspension?

-The bond ranged from USD 5,000 (approximately AED 18,363) to USD 15,000 (approximately AED 55,088), set by the consular officer based on the applicant's overstay risk profile.
+As at 13 May 2026 the bond ranged from USD 5,000 (approximately AED 18,363) to USD 15,000 (approximately AED 55,088), set by the consular officer based on the applicant's overstay risk profile.
 The bond is refundable when the visa holder departs the US within their authorised stay.

 Where do UAE residents apply for a US visa?